mianshariq/NY_JOBS_CEO/README.md

 This project was created by Shariq Mian

 How did you build your project?
 I used google colabratory IDE with help of pandas, numpy, sci-kit learn, seaborn and matplotlib.
-We also used the token provided by IEX Cloud to import the stock data.
+I also used data_reader to import the stock data trough library.
 To measure risk I used the sharpe ratio, which indivates where a stock is risky or not risky compare in comparision to a popular index such as S&P500 plus risk free returns such as 30 year Treasury.

 Tag the technologies you used throughout your project.